 Aiming to stimulate and internationalize the company, Casio is actively hiring foreign students studying in Japan who wish to work at Casio.
 During the selection process, Casio makes careful efforts to prevent disadvantages at the time of selection resulting from insufficient understanding of information due to differences in language, culture, and customs.
-(The company has hired foreign students studying in Japan every year since 2012.)
+This includes participating in recruitment briefings for non-Japanese students in Japan (12 such employees were hired in the last five years).

-Casio has established a working group under the a Diversity Project that includes non-Japanese employees who are already playing active roles while seeking to improve the company's systems from their point of view.
+Casio has established a working group under the Diversity Project that includes non-Japanese employees who are already playing active roles while seeking to improve the company's systems from their point of view.
 Casio is working hard to build an environment in which non-Japanese employees can feel secure about continuing to work for a long time after joining the company.
 At present, Casio's non-Japanese employees are playing active roles while displaying their individuality in many kinds of workplaces.